 When I was young I made a decision to begin waiting for sex until marriage.
 I don’t remember a specific time or age when I made this decision.
 For me, there was never another option.
-I always planned on waiting because in my mind, it was the right thing to do.
-Deciding to wait is a pretty easy choice to make when you are in your early teens, but it’s not so easy when you are thirty and still unmarried.
+I always planned on waiting for sex because in my mind, it was the right thing to do.
+Waiting for sex is an easier choice to make when you are in your early teens, but it’s not so easy when you are thirty and still unmarried.

 Sometime towards the end of college a friend of mine referred me to his agent and said I should look into modeling for some extra money.
 I didn’t love being in front of the camera and didn’t think of myself as particularly good-looking but I gave it a shot.
 Several years later I became one of those people.
 “Those people” being the people that stuff clothes in the back of their car and set off across the country to live in Los Angeles, CA. If there is any place on this planet that makes it hard to wait to have sex and least understands people who choose to wait, it’s Los Angeles.

 I wasn’t always in a relationship.
 There were long stretches when I was alone (in the relationship sense of the word) in Memphis, TN and Los Angeles.
 Waiting for sex while I was alone was harder because when you are not in a relationship and you are waiting for the right one, the months and sometimes years tick by and you start to lose hope.
 I’m being honest when I say I had times when I wondered why I was waiting.
 There were times I thought about how stupid it was to wait when there seemed no end in sight.
 There were many moments in my late twenties when I lost hope that there was someone waiting for me.
 It seemed everyone else was having all the fun and my long shot bet wasn’t going to pay off.